 2. To the best of my knowledge, all of the statements in this document are true.

 3. This film is not subject to litigation nor is threatened by any litigation.

-5. Should your film be selected, you will need to notify us of all screenings and distribution that will be taking place prior to your film playing at the festival.
-Should we determine that your line up interfere with the festivals ability to draw an audience, your film will be withdrawn.
+8. Should my film be selected, I will notify GBFF of all screenings and distribution that will be taking place prior to my film playing at the Festival.
+I understand that should the Festival determine that those screenings and distribution interfere with the Festival’s ability to draw an audience, the GBFF may request that my film will be withdrawn.